Visual Programming for Text-to-Image Generation and Evaluation: : Visual Programming for Step-by-Step Text-to-Image Generation

 \section{\textboxmethod{}: Visual Programming for Step-by-Step Text-to-Image Generation}

 We propose \textboxmethod{}, a novel visual programming framework for interpretable step-by-step text-to-image (T2I) generation.
 As illustrated in \cref{fig:vpgen}, we decompose the text-to-image generation task into three steps: (1) object/count generation, (2) layout generation, and (3) image generation.
 In contrast to previous T2I generation works that use an intermediate layout prediction module~\cite{Hong2018,Tan2019Text2Scene,Li2019f,Liang2022}, \textboxmethod{} represents all layouts (object description, object counts, and bounding boxes) in text, and employs an LM to handle the first two steps: (1) object/count generation and (2) layout generation.
 This makes it easy to adapt the knowledge of pretrained LMs and enables generating layouts of objects that are unseen during text-to-layout training (\eg{} `pikachu').
+For layout representation, we choose the bounding box format because of its efficiency; bounding boxes generally require fewer tokens than other formats.\footnote{For example, a xyxy-format bounding box can be represented with 4 tokens, while a 64x64 segmentation map requires 4096 tokens.}

 \textbf{Two-step layout generation with LM.} \cref{fig:vpgen} illustrates how our LM generates layouts in two steps: (1) object/count generation and (2) layout generation.
 For the first step, we represent the scene by enumerating objects and their counts, such as \texttt{``obj1 (\# of obj1) obj2 (\# of obj2)''}.
 For the second step, following previous LM-based object detection works~\cite{Chen2022Pix2Seq,Yang2022UniTAB}, we normalize `xyxy' format bounding box coordinates into $[0, 1]$ and quantize them into 100 bins; a single object is represented as \texttt{``obj (xmin,ymin,xmax,ymax)''}, where each coordinate is within $\{0, \cdots, 99\}$.